 Below, I am wearing RCC in Fiji under the eyes, around the nose and a little on the forehead and chin.
 I kept my cheeks as bare as possible to let my freckles show through.

-NARS Radiant Creamy Compact Foundation is available at Sephora, NARS flagship boutiques and www.narscosmetics.com for $38.
+NARS Radiant Creamy Compact Foundation is available at Sephora, NARS flagship boutiques and narscosmetics.com for $38.
 It lands on NARS counters at department and specialty stores on September 1.

-Disclosure: This review includes products that were provided by the manufacturer/PR firm for consideration only.
+Disclosure: This review includes product that was provided by the manufacturer/PR firm for consideration only.
 It may also contain an affiliate link, which gives us a small commission if you purchase the item.
-Please see our Disclosure for more information on our posting policy.
+Please see our Disclosure for more information.